cpjhenry/ind/README.md

 Lunar-solar calculations include: metonic cycle, epact, dominical year, Chinese year, and Christian, Chinese, and Buddhist holidays in the Theravadan tradition.
-Astronomical dating includes current Julian period and Modified Julian Date.
+Astronomical dating includes current Julian period, Modified Julian Date, and Rata Die.

 Other obscure and idiosyncratic dating system support, including unusual holidays, has also been added.
 Please see the man file for full list.